Won Buddhism: Current practice

 Won Buddhist clerics—women and men—are called gyomunim (literally "someone devoted to the teaching").
 Unlike traditional Buddhist monks, they do not shave their heads.
 The Prime Dharma Master is elected by the Supreme Dharma Council, consisting of senior and lay ministers who also are elected.

 Gender equality is both a core doctrine and an organizing principle.
 Female gyomumin have the same status as their male counterparts.
 Women as well as men may be elected "masters" and sit on the Supreme Dharma Council, Won Buddhism's highest decision-making body.

 In past years, a culture developed in which female gyomunim remained celibate and dressed in traditional clothing while celibacy remained optional for male gyomunim, who could also wear contemporary dress.

-In the tradition of Won Buddhism, the role of the female gyomunim, or "minister's wife", is of significant interest.
-Historically, these women were seen in traditional Korean attire, a significant contrast to their male counterparts who embraced modern clothing.
 This practice was deeply rooted in the patriarchal and hierarchical social structure of the time, which dictated that women should not wear clothing that emphasized their form.
-This was due to the prevailing belief that women could potentially become obstacles to ascetic practice, stemming from fears of temptation.

-However, the founder of Won Buddhism recognized this form of discrimination against women and sought to abolish it.
-Despite the fundamental principle of gender equality in Won Buddhism, the tradition of women wearing traditional clothing persisted, thereby maintaining a certain degree of separation between the sexes.

-This difference in attire became a point of controversy within the community.
-In recent times, female gyomunims have begun to adopt both traditional and modern clothing, reflecting a shift towards greater equality.
+The founder of Won Buddhism recognized this form of discrimination against women and sought to abolish it.
+“Despite the fundamental principle of gender equality in Won Buddhism, the tradition of women wearing traditional clothing persisted, thereby maintaining a certain degree of separation between the sexes.
+This difference became a point of controversy within the community, and in recent times, female gyomunims have begun to adopt both traditional and modern clothing, reflecting a shift towards greater equality.

-In 2019, a decision was made by the Supreme Dharma Council, the highest decision-making body in Won Buddhism.
-The council passed a resolution ensuring equal marriage access for all ministers, regardless of gender.
+In 2019, the Supreme Dharma Council passed a resolution ensuring equal marriage access for all ministers, regardless of gender.
 This resolution carries significant weight and has influenced the practices and policies of the religion, furthering the founder’s vision of abolishing discrimination and promoting equality within the community.

-This progressive move aligns with the teachings of Sotaesan, the founder of Won Buddhism, who emphasized the integration of spirituality with science, morality with social justice, and equality between men and women.
-This resolution is a testament to Won Buddhism's commitment to these principles.

 The Won Buddhist order has formed schools and social welfare centers in Korea, and medical missions to other parts of the world.
 Supporting education is held especially important for the goal of increasing people's independent self-reliance.
 Sotaesan taught that "all religions are of one household although they have different names in accordance with the different times and districts of their foundation", and the importance of interfaith dialogue has been maintained by Head Dharma Masters since.

 Temples offer weekly services, typically on Sundays.
 These can include meditation, hymns and chanting, and a dharma talk, similar to a sermon.